-So the researchers input a 1931 Enrie photograph of the Shroud and, by using the instrument's ability to convert image density to vertical relief, were able to visualize on the VP-8's green screen display the rather amazing natural relief of a human form, demonstrating that certain spatial or topographic data was encoded into the Shroud's image.
+So the researchers input a 1931 Enrie photograph of the Shroud and, using the device's ability to convert image density to vertical relief, saw the natural relief of a human form on the VP-8's green screen display.
+Although earlier researchers had predicted that spatial or topographic data was encoded into the Shroud's image, this was the first time this property was verified using a scientific instrument.

 Among the researchers working with Jackson at this same time were physicist Eric Jumper, professor Kenneth Stevenson and Santa Barbara imaging specialist Don Devan.
-After sharing the VP-8 results with them, it was quickly decided that this warranted further study.
-Ironically, at about this same time, Prof. Giovanni Tamburelli in Turin was using a computer program to perform a similar analysis of the Shroud image.
+After sharing the VP-8 results with them, they quickly decided that this warranted further study.
+At this same time, Prof. Giovanni Tamburelli and Nello Ballosino in Turin were using a computer program to perform a similar analysis of the Shroud image.